QuicCloud/scripts/csf/README.md

     chmod +x /opt/csf-auto-update.sh
     ```

-2. Add following example rule to the cronjob \
+2. Add a rule to the cronjob \
-Edit cronjob with `crontab -e` command, and insert following rule which will run every day at 00:00
+Edit cronjob with the `crontab -e` command, and insert a rule similar to the following.
+This example will run every day at 00:00:

     ```
     0 0 * * * /opt/csf-auto-update.sh